Updated February 2026

 Red light therapy uses specific wavelengths of red and near-infrared light to support recovery, skin health, and cellular energy production.
 The science is solid for certain applications, and the home device market has exploded.
-But not all panels are equal — wavelength count, irradiance, build quality, and warranty vary dramatically across brands.
-We've reviewed every major device so you can skip the marketing and find what actually works.
+But not all panels are equal.
+Wavelength count, irradiance, build quality, and warranty vary dramatically across brands.
+We've vetted every major device so you can skip the marketing and find what actually works.

 Our picks